pcwadarong/chaen/README.md

 # Personal Portfolio Website

 - Web programming liberal arts tasks
-- To be downgraded to NEXT.js soon
+- To be downgraded to React soon